 Do you receive funding from CIHR, NSERC, or SSHRC?
-Learn how to comply with the new Tri-Agency Open Access Policy, in effect May 1, 2015.
-For more information or to schedule a consultation, contact open.access@library.utoronto.ca
+Learn how to comply with the Tri-Agency Open Access Policy.
+For more information or to schedule a consultation, contact scholarly.communications@library.utoronto.ca

-The Tri-Agency Open Access Policy requires grant recipients to ensure that peer-reviewed journal publications arising from Agency-supported research are freely accessible within 12 months of publication.
+The Tri-Agency Open Access Policy requires that grant recipients ensure peer-reviewed journal publications arising from Agency-supported research are freely accessible within 12 months of publication.

 Option 1 - Deposit your work into an open access repository